The Wedding Series Book 3

 Her smile changed, and he stared at her mouth.

 Pleased with the scent of roses, pleased with the sunshine, pleased with the idea, pleased with himself and pleased with Leslie, it seemed the most natural thing in the world to take her in his arms and kiss her.COLLAPSE

 “Powerful, moving … Vibrant, compelling characters and fresh, innovative plot.” – Rendezvous

 “Another must-read!”
 5-star review

-Grady's Wedding is now available in paperback at Amazon and Barnes & Noble, and may soon come to Walmart.com, where most of my print editions also are offered.
+Grady's Wedding is available in paperback at Amazon and Barnes & Noble, and Walmart.com, where most of my print editions also are offered.
 The Wedding Series books are distributed worldwide through IngramSpark, so you also can ask your library to stock them.